Mythical Monsters from Ancient Greece - An Introduction for KS2

 The head of a bull and the body of a man.

-He had a taste for human flesh and was hidden in a Labyrinth under the city of Crete.
-Every year 14 Athenians would be sacrificed to the Minotaur.
+The Minotaur had a taste for human flesh and was hidden in a Labyrinth under the city of Crete.
+Every year 14 Athenians would be sacrificed to the terrifying creature.

-Ariadne gave him a ball of thread which he used to navigate the labyrinth.
-He defeated the Minotaur (some say he managed it with just his bare hands!) then followed the string back out of the maze.
+Ariadne gave Theseus a ball of thread which he used to navigate the labyrinth.
+He defeated the Minotaur (some say he managed to strangle it with just his bare hands!) and then followed the string back out of the maze.

-Odysseus blinded the cyclops Polyphemus after Polyphemus trapped Odysseus and his men in a cave and started eating them all!
-They snuck out of the cave by hiding underneath the bellies of Polyphemus’ flock of sheep!
+Odysseus blinded the cyclops Polyphemus after Polyphemus trapped Odysseus and his men in a cave and started eating them!
+The brave Greeks snuck out of the cave by hiding underneath the bellies of Polyphemus’ flock of sheep!

 Luring sailors to their doom by singing sweet songs to tempt the sailors to sail towards a rocky island where their ships would crash.